 1. Bibliothèque Richelieu-Louvois, Paris, France

-The Richelieu Library is housed within a magnificent historic palace and forms part of the National Library of France.
-It holds an impressive 22 million books, manuscripts, prints, photographs, coins, and other objects spanning centuries of French history and culture.
+It holds around 22 million documents, photographs, coins, and other objects spanning centuries of French history and culture.
 It’s believed that these collections were moved here in 1721 when King Louis XIV ran out of space at the Louvre.
+And, in the 19th century, the palace was transformed into a proper public library with gorgeous reading rooms, such as Salle Labrouste and Salle Ovale.

-In the 19th century, the palace was transformed into a proper public library with gorgeous reading rooms, such as Salle Labrouste and Salle Ovale.
-It’s not difficult to feel a sense of awe on a visit here.
-The library’s lavish decor includes bookcases topped with paintings of lush greenery, intricate iron structures, and twinkling glass ceilings inspired by Byzantine domes, which bathe the space in natural light.
+It’s easy to feel a sense of awe on a visit here.
+The library’s lavish decor includes bookcases topped with paintings of lush greenery, intricate iron embellishments, and twinkling glass ceilings inspired by Byzantine domes, which bathe the space in natural light.

 2. George Peabody Library, Baltimore, USA

-Described as a “cathedral of books”, The George Peabody Library is a remarkable research library, linked to John Hopkins University.
 Close to the George Washington Monument, it’s a great stop for book lovers touring Baltimore.
 It was completed in 1878 after George Peabody, a renowned philanthropist and businessman, donated $300,000 to its establishment and maintenance.

 3. The Admont Monastery Library, Austria

 The Monastery’s library – with its dreamy fresco ceiling showing the stages of human thought and understanding – is a paradise for book lovers.
-Over 70,000 volumes are stored in floor-to-ceiling bookcases, drenched in white and gold, and adorned with intricate lime-wood carvings.
+Approximately 70,000 volumes are stored in floor-to-ceiling bookcases, drenched in white and gold, and adorned with intricate lime-wood carvings.

 4. Starfield Library, Seoul, South Korea

-The Gangnam district is a bit like the Beverley Hills of South Korea; and it’s the home of COEX Mall, one of the biggest underground malls in Seoul.
-As well as boasting 320 shops, a 17-screen Megabox cinema, 100+ restaurants, and a huge aquarium with over 40,000 sea creatures, you’ll also find Starfield Library – which offers a unique and captivating literary experience.
+The Gangnam district is a bit like the Beverley Hills of South Korea, and it’s the home of COEX Mall, one of the biggest underground malls in Seoul.

 5. Library of the Monastery of San Lorenzo de El Escorial, Spain

-The Library of the Monastery of San Lorenzo de El Escorial is a magnificent Renaissance library, established in 1565 by King Philip II of Spain.
-The grand, imposing hall has an extensive collection of over 40,000 books and manuscripts covering diverse subjects like philosophy, theology, science, and literature in multiple languages.
-Wonderfully baroque globes, armillary spheres, maps, and other mathematical instruments are also featured here.
+The grand, imposing hall features an extensive collection of over 40,000 books and manuscripts covering diverse subjects like philosophy, theology, science, and literature in multiple languages.
+Wonderfully Baroque globes, armillary spheres, maps, and other mathematical instruments are also featured here.

 6. Tianjin Binhai Library, Tianjin, China

-Envisioned by the renowned Dutch firm MVRDV, this iconic library instantly stunned the world with its audacious, almost surreal, aesthetics when it opened its doors in 2017.
-Designed to look like an eyeball, the spherical, otherworldly auditorium features floor-to-ceiling cascading bookcases and a huge glowing sphere at the centre.
+Designed to resemble an eyeball, the spherical, otherworldly auditorium features floor-to-ceiling cascading bookcases and a huge glowing sphere at the centre.
 Visitors say it’s a bit like being in an optical illusion.

 7. Biblioteca Vasconcelos, Mexico City, Mexico

 An intricately inscribed grey whale skeleton also hovers over the central atrium, giving the space a museum-like feel.
-Plus, those brave enough to venture to the upper levels of the library will be treated to beautiful views of the surrounding botanical gardens.
+And, those brave enough to venture to the upper levels of the library will be treated to beautiful views of the surrounding botanical gardens.

-With over 500,000 books and rooms designated for braille, sign language, audiovisual learning, and babies and children, Biblioteca Vasconcelos is an exciting cultural hub that attracts people from around the world.
+With over 600,000 books and rooms designated for braille, sign language, audiovisual learning, and babies and children, Biblioteca Vasconcelos is an exciting cultural hub that attracts people from around the world.

 8. Stuttgart City Library, Stuttgart, Germany

-The Stuttgart City Library, designed by the Korean architect Eun Young Yi, seamlessly blends form and function.
 Completed in 2011, from the outside, the library looks like a concrete cube – but inside is a bibliophile’s dream.
 Light, airy, and almost cloudlike, the space has nine neatly designed floors.
-Five of these are arranged in a ring formation around the outside of a dazzling white reading room, which gleams with natural light, thanks to the glass ceiling.
+Five of these are arranged in a ring around the outside of a dazzling white reading room, which gleams with natural light, thanks to the glass ceiling.

-9. Klementinum National Library in Prague, Czech Republic
+9. Klementinum National Library, Prague, Czech Republic

-Visitors who’ve finished exploring the library can climb the astronomical tower above for a beautiful view over Prague.
+Visitors who’ve finished exploring the library can climb the astronomical tower above for a beautiful view of Prague.
 Klementium’s courtyard is also a joy to explore – just remember to look up to see the sculpture of the young girl holding a swallow, sitting on the pilaster above!

 10. Seattle Central Library, Seattle, Washington

-The Seattle Central Library of today – completed in 2004 – was built to replace the formal central library building, dating back to 1960.
-The $165.5 million sculpture, made of glass and steel has 11 floors, which can be entered and exited on different levels, due to its handy hilltop location.
-It’s difficult not to be in awe of the diamond-lattice envelope the building was wrapped in; which creates striking shadows across the library’s interior.
+The $165.5 million sculpture, made of glass and steel, has 11 floors that can be entered and exited on different levels due to its hilltop location.
+It’s difficult not to be in awe of the building’s diamond lattice structure, which wraps around it, creating striking shadows across the library’s interior.

 11. Boston Public Library, Boston, Massachusetts, USA

-Overflowing with a staggering 23.7 million media items, including books, films, and DVDs, as well as fascinating sculptures, paintings, tapestries, and architectural details, visitors say that stepping inside this stylish library is like being transported to Italy.
-Bathed in renaissance-revival splendour, it features barrel-vaulted ceilings, arched windows, marble staircases, colourful murals, ornate fireplaces, and vibrant green-topped reading lamps.
+Overflowing with a staggering 23 million media items, including books, films, and DVDs, as well as fascinating sculptures, paintings, tapestries, and architectural details, visitors say that stepping inside this stylish library is like being transported to Italy.

 12. Abbey of St Gall Library, St Gallen, Switzerland

 The ancient library hall itself is also a masterpiece of Baroque design and craftsmanship.
-Warm wood panels adorn the walls and intricate carved detailing covers every surface.
+Warm wood panels adorn the walls, and intricate carved detailing covers every surface.
 The vaulted ceiling is a kaleidoscope of vibrant frescoes showing scenes from the bible and classical tales.
 And, at the room’s centre, huge wooden bookcases stretch toward the ceiling, their shelves brimming with leather-bound titles.

 Final thoughts…